-Aid and Attendance Pension Benefit
+Aid and Attendance Pension Benefit for Veterans

 This benefit may be available to wartime veterans and surviving spouses who have in-home care or who live in nursing-homes or assisted-living facilities.

 Many elderly veterans and surviving spouses whose incomes are above the congressionally mandated legal limit for a VA pension may still be eligible for the special monthly Aid and Attendance benefit if they have large medical expenses, including nursing home expenses, for which they do not receive reimbursement.
-To qualify, claimants must be incapable of self support and in need of regular personal assistance
+To qualify, claimants must be incapable of self support and in need of regular personal assistance.

 Some Basic Criteria